 I work on AI assurance and civilisational resilience: building the technical foundations for independently verifiable claims about the behaviour of AI systems and the infrastructure they run on — from secure silicon to software to multi-stakeholder coordination.

-Currently, I serve as Technical Specialist on Safeguarded AI, a ~£60M R&D programme at the UK's Advanced Research and Invention Agency (ARIA), where we're building a mathematical assurance toolkit that lets fleets of AI agents produce formally verified artifacts at unprecedented speed and scale.
+Currently, I'm a Programme Director at the UK's Advanced Research and Invention Agency (ARIA).
+I run the Safeguarded AI programme, a ~£60M R&D programme building a mathematical assurance toolkit that lets fleets of AI agents produce formally verified artifacts at unprecedented speed and scale - from verified software, to microelectornics to a wide range of cyberphyiscal control systems.

 Before ARIA, I co-founded and led Principles of Intelligence (formerly PIBBSS), a research organisation facilitating knowledge transfer from interdisciplinary sciences into AI safety.
 I've also been a Research Affiliate with the Alignment of Complex Systems research group, and a Research Manager at the Future of Humanity Institute, University of Oxford.